soni-pasupuleti/MEDICINE-STRIP-IDENTIFICATION/README.md

-Here we can see a case where a tablet strip is found matching.The matched tablet strip along with the similarity score is displayed as the output and also outputed as audio.
+Here we can see a case where a tablet strip is found matching.The matched tablet strip along with the similarity score is displayed as the output and also output as audio.

 ![image](https://github.com/soni-pasupuleti/MEDICINE-STRIP-IDENTIFICATION/assets/131327903/1892bb07-270e-418f-bbd3-89aea13c01e9)